Completed (done as part of the Google UX Design Professional Certificate).

 The research and discovery phase uncovered the following insights to inform the design process:

 Feeding routines vary significantly by pet type (dog vs. cat), health conditions, activity level, and owner experience.
+Some follow fixed meal schedules using kitchen scales or smart feeders, while others free-feed with set limits or occasional flexibility.

 Health-conscious owners (e.g., diabetic dogs or cats with IBS) follow stricter routines and rely heavily on vet advice and prescription diets.